 whenever I started to get upset.
 Before long, she began using it as a way to regulate her own emotions or heal a rift between us.

-You want them practicing their best selves; it trains the subconscious to produce that good behavior as the default.
+You want them practicing their best selves; it trains the subconscious to produce that better behavior as the default.

 So next time you find yourself in the middle of an emotional train wreck with your kids, try a family Do-Over.
 You'll find you can always rewrite the script